Texas Camp 2026: October 9-12

 About Texas Camp

 Since its start in 1949, Texas Camp has grown into one of the longest-running and best-loved international folk dance camps in the U.S. Our camp offers a unique opportunity to join in a celebration of music and dance from all over the world, in an informal and supportive atmosphere.
-The setting is Greene Family Camp, a modern facility in the beautiful countryside of central Texas, near Waco.
+The setting is GFC, a modern facility in the beautiful countryside of central Texas, near Waco.

-In addition to dance instruction by world-class teachers, Texas Campers enjoy participating in the camp band and singing classes, attending special dance and folklore sessions, learning in our group-building workshops, and sitting down together for fresh, hearty meals.
-Add in our lively evening parties, and you have a uniquely festive holiday experience full of dancing, learning, feasting, music, fellowship and fun.
+In addition to dance instruction by world-class teachers, Texas Campers enjoy participating in the camp band and singing classes, attending special dance and folklore sessions, and sitting down together for fresh, hearty meals.
+Add in our lively evening parties, and you have a delightful experience full of dancing, learning, feasting, music, fellowship and fun.
 Please join us!

 New to Texas Camp?
 Here’s what to expect!